jaredly/jerd/docs/Roadmap.md

 ## EDITOR DUMP

+- [ ] tuple type parsing ambiguity! ugh this is annoying.
+- [x] the auto-transformer ... still doesn't work ... for the type variable bit ... apparently. like we're not dealing with Array<Term | null> for the RecordBase.
+- [ ] don't output `Array` as a type we're importing folks.

 OK so this is all well and fun, but I seriously need a way to DUMP the editor state into text, so I can re-parse it with some things being very different.